onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 - D Only potatoes.
 I loved chips.
 - N What about fruit?
 Did you like fruit?
 - D I liked some fruit, but not all.
 I didn't like bananas.
 I liked fruit juice.
 I drank a lot of apple juice.
+  - fruit juice 果汁
 - N And now you drink beer and wine!
 - D Yeah - and coffee.
 But I didn't like coffee or tea when I was a kid.
+  - not...or...
 - N So what were your favourite foods?
 - D I liked ice-cream, chocolate, crisps, biscuits, especially chocolate biscuits. -er- you know, I liked all the usual things kids like.
 - N All the unhealthy things!
 - D I liked pasta too.
 Pasta with tomato sauce.
 I love that!
+  - tomato sauce 番茄酱
 - N Tomato sauce!?
 But you don't like tomatoes.
 - D Tomato sauce is different.
 Hey, let's not eat in tonight.
 Let's go out to Romano's.
 - N Romano's - a great idea!
 It's my favourite Italian restaurant.
+  - Italian restaurant 意大利餐厅

 - Who is the fussy eater?
   - Duncan is the fussy eater.